Explore the default project

 After you connect to the Internet Computer network running locally in your development environment, you can register with the network to generate unique, network-specific canister identifiers for your project.

-In the Quick start tutorial, this step was performed as part of the dfx deploy
+In the Quick start tutorial, this step was performed as part of the dfx deploy command work flow.

 This tutorial demonstrates how to perform each of the operations independently.